 - Administrations will seek feedback from others in relation to the development of new and existing data collections, particularly when such collections cross administrative boundaries.

-- Where significant changes to, or cessation of, statistical outputs and/or data collections are planned that involve sub-UK data, administrations will seek feedback from others at an early stage and notify the National Statistician.
+- Where significant changes to, or cessation of, statistical outputs and/or data collections are planned that could affect the comparability or coherence of cross-UK statistics, administrations will seek feedback from others at an early stage.

 - Permission for the ONS to publish devolved statistics is subject to section 20 of the Statistics and Registration Service Act 2007.
-Although not enshrined in legislation, in the spirit of continued co-operation all administrations will adhere to the principle that they do not publish statistics in relation to the functions of another administration without seeking consent and ensuring sufficient time is given for quality assurance and pre-release access.
+Although not enshrined in legislation, in the spirit of continued co-operation all administrations will adhere to the principle that they do not publish any statistics in relation to the functions of another administration without seeking consent and ensuring sufficient time is given for quality assurance and, if appropriate, pre-release access.

-- Official statistics will continue to be produced within the existing framework for UK official statistics, following the Code of Practice for Official Statistics and other common standards such as the European Statistics Code of Practice and UN Fundamental Principles of Official Statistics.
+- Official statistics will continue to be produced within the existing framework for UK official statistics, following the Code of Practice for Statistics and other common standards such as the UN Fundamental Principles of Official Statistics.

 - The 4 administrations will work together to contribute to the UK Statistics Authority objectives as set out in the Statistics and Registration Service Act 2007.

-- The Office for National Statistics, Scottish Government, Welsh Government and, where relevant, the Northern Ireland Statistics and Research Agency, will work together on the development of Government Statistical Service staff including the removal of barriers for movement and learning across administrations.
+- The Office for National Statistics, Scottish Government, Welsh Government and, where relevant, the Northern Ireland Statistics and Research Agency, will work together on the development of Government Statistical Service and Analysis Function staff, including to minimise barriers to movement and learning across administrations.